ghazanhaider/buildroot-configs/README.md

 - 64MB isn't enough for apt update.
 You might need swap somewhere, or manually download deb files for any extra packages
 - I haven't setup swap or removed the swap entry in fstab and this causes a panic with systemd.

+## AT91SAM9261-EK

+- Git clone buildroot (2023.05 was used here)
+- br-config becomes the .config at the root of this buildroot
+- linux-config becomes output/build/linux-6.3.8/.config
+- uboot-config becomes output/build/uboot-2022.04/.config
+- uclibc-config becomes output/build/uclibc-1.0.43/.config
+- at91bootstrap-config beomces output/build/at91bootstrap3-v3.10.3/.config

+Notes:
+- AT91Bootstrap3 should be configured to boot from Dataflash and write it to Dataflash (address 0x0).
+- UBoot and Kernel can both be written to NAND in the usual spots

+Make all

+TODO Fixes:
+- I have the rev 0.006 board.
+The Errata for the chip says that it can only boot from Dataflash with no workarounds.
+- There's a jumper J21 that selects between SD card and Dataflash.
+- To boot from an SD card, I must have this jumper at 1-2 during boot to UBoot, then switch to 2-3 before kernel boot so that an SD card can be used.
+- The clock for SPI conflicts with the clock for MMC0.
+I've disabled SPI which disables Linux kernel's access to the Dataflash as well as to the touch controller.
+Maybe a fix here is to use the SD card using SPI mode and ignore MMC0?
+- Need to also test J21 set to connect 1-2-3 to see if everything will work, I suspect not.
+- Also Davicom DM9000 driver is compiled in but the DTS does not have it in.
+Need to check how to configure it in the DTS (EBI CS configure?
+Interrupt pin configure?) before use.

+Do not use the stock dts/dtb file, use this at91sam9261ek.dts.